 In cryptocurrency markets, there are a variety of types of arbitrage, with triangular arbitrage is a way to profit from the price difference of cryptocurrencies in different markets or exchanges, though it is possible to profit on the same exchange using the mispricing between different crypto coins.
 This is deemed to be a relatively low-risk trading option, though, as with any investment one has to way up the potential downsides.

 Triangular Crypto Arbitrage In Different Currencies

 This works particularly well when you look at cryptocurrencies that are priced in other currencies.

 An example of this was the Kimchi premium.
 The Kimchi premium was the difference between the price of Bitcoin in US dollars on a US exchange, compared to the Korean Won price of Bitcoin that is listed on a South Korean Exchange.

 It would work like this.

-A cryptocurrency trader buys Bitcoin in US dollars on a US exchange and then sends those Bitcoin to the South Korean exchange.
-He would then sell the coins for Korean Won and when the Korean Won is converted back to US dollars the trader will get a profit.
+A cryptocurrency trader buys Bitcoin in US dollars on a US exchange and then sends those Bitcoins to the South Korean exchange.
+He would then sell the coins to Korean Won and when the Korean Won is converted back to US dollars the trader will get a profit.

 This mispricing is also present in other currencies and markets as well as the Korean exchanges.